-Along the way, look out for some insider tips I’ve included that detail useful and important information!
-Enjoy!
+We hope our Vienna itinerary gives you some great ideas of what to see during your short stay in this fabulous city.
+Along the way, look out for some insider tips we’ve included that detail useful and important information.
+Let’s go!

 Vienna is such an easy city to get around by public transport.
-I’d recommend buying a Wien-Karte travel card at the airport, which gives you 24, 48 or 72 hours worth of transport across buses, trains and the U-Bahn (subway).
-It also gives you exclusive discounts off of entry to some of the most popular sights in the city!
-Find out more about the Wien-Karte here.
+We recommend buying the Vienna City Card (Wien-Karte), which gives you 24, 48 or 72 hours worth of transport across buses, trains and the U-Bahn (subway).
+It also gives you exclusive discounts on entry to some of the most popular sights in the city.
+Check current prices for the Vienna City Card here >>

 Why not take a quick trip to St Stephen’s Cathedral via the U-Bahn?
-A visit to St Stephen’s Cathedral is a must for any visitor as it really is an iconic symbol of Vienna and is one of the most important Gothic structures in Austria.
+A visit to St Stephen’s Cathedral is a must for any first-time visitor as it really is an iconic symbol of Vienna and is one of the most important Gothic structures in Austria.

 Getting there: Hop off the U-Bahn at Stephansplatz and take a quick 2 minute stroll to the Cathedral.

 A walk by the canal followed by delicious food offers some peace and tranquillity within this beautiful city and helps to make your first day a relaxing one before your action-packed second day.

-Getting there: Hop onto the U-Bahn and jump off at the Museumsquartier stop and you’ll find all of the main sights here within a few minutes walk of each other.
+Getting There: Hop onto the U-Bahn and jump off at the Museumsquartier stop and you’ll find all of the main sights here within a few minutes walk of each other.
 Nice and simple!

 There are an incredible amount of exhibits here and they are remarkable.
 From interesting sculptures to Egyptian exhibits and incredible artwork, this is a truly captivating museum.

-If you’re a lover of books like I am, then I can assure you that this will be money well spent.
-You will be faced with walls and walls of antique leather bound books, as well as glass cases of truly remarkable ancient books and documents.
+If you’re a lover of books like I am, then I can assure you that this is money well spent.
+You’ll be faced with wall upon wall of antique leather-bound books, as well as glass cases of truly remarkable ancient books and documents.
+Simply marvellous!

-Hofburg Palace was once home to the Habsburg family during winter, and one of the first things you will notice about their old home is how elegant and classy everything is.
+Hofburg Palace was once home to the Habsburg family during winter.
+One of the first things you’ll notice about their old home is how elegant and classy everything is.